-Q. Does this produce ozone?
+Q. Does the air purifier produce ozone?

 Q. Does it remove dust?

-A. Yes, Medify MA-40 has an H13 grade HEPA filter, which can remove particles as small as 0.1 microns, including fine dust, smoke residue, pollen, and others.
+A. Yes, Medify MA-40 has an H13-grade HEPA filter, which can remove particles as small as 0.1 microns, including fine dust, smoke residue, pollen, and others.

 Q. Does it remove mold?